 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 I am familiar with the 12 Step approach and may suggest clients attend meetings where applicable.

-I balance a role as a legal PA in the City alongside my private practice work.
 I have a background in performing arts, and understand some of the pressures and expectations of pursuing a creative career, and the impact of the profession on mental health and self-worth.
-I have an interest in and experience with working with addiction and co-dependence.
+I have an interest in and experience with working with addiction, co-dependence and emotionally abusive relationships.
 I am committed to continued personal development and growth.